JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/script.md

 Present all shapes as options.
 Give 30 seconds or 1 minute per shapes.
 Select button to choose the shape, submit button the end the timer early.

-Ask about their confidence after each shape. - avoid saying if they are right or wrong to avoid effecting moral

 Given a rotated shape, move the hyper plane and rotate the shape to identify it Present all shapes as options.
 Give 2-3 minutes per shape Select button to choose the shape, submit button the end the timer early.

-Ask about their confidence after each shape. - avoid saying if they are right or wrong to avoid effecting moral -->
+Ask about their confidence after each shape.

+Randomly decided if oriented or not - in data record distance from (0,0,0,0,0,0) -->

+In this experiment you will be given an initially randomly oriented random 4D object, placed somewhere along the W axis.
+You can move the W axis slider on the right hand side of the screen to gain a better understanding of the object.
+Select which shape you are viewing.

 ## Survey 3
 <!--
-How did you feel you did

-How confident are you that you were able to identify x shapes 3D counter part correctly Comment about x shape: Did it behave how you expected.
+How confident are you that you were able to identify this shapes 3D counter part correctly Comment about this shape: Did the behaviour match what you would predict from this shape.
- - after every shape?
 -->

+How confident are you that you were able to identify this shapes 3D counter part correctly?
+ - Scale of 0 (not a clue - 0% sure) to 10 (100% sure)

+Did the behaviour match what you would predict from this shape?
+ - [ ] Yes
+ - [ ] No

 # Identify the Rotation
 ## Experiment
 <!--
+Shape List:
+Cone - extending into w
+Cone - extending into y
+Capsule - extended along w
+Capsule - extended along y
+Box
+torus - r1 in xy plane
+torus - r1 in xw plane
+Pentachoron

+Have an initially randomly oriented shape

-Have a shape continuously rotating in 1 axis, allow the user to move along the w axis Give 2-3 minutes for the user to identify the shape
+Have a shape continuously rotating in 1 plane, allow the user to move along the w axis Give 2-3 minutes for the user to identify the rotation

-Have a shape continuously rotating in 2 axis, allow the user to move along the w axis Give 2-3 minutes for the user to identify the shape
+Have a shape continuously rotating in 2 plane, allow the user to move along the w axis Give 2-3 minutes for the user to identify the rotation -->

-Do I get them to identify the rotation? is that to arbitrary?
--->
+In this experiment you will be given an initially randomly oriented random 4D object, which will rotate about 1 or 2 axes continuously.
+You must check each plane of rotation you think the object is continuously rotating about.

 ## Survey 4
 <!--
-How did you feel you did

-How confident are you that you were able to identify x shapes 3D counter part correctly
+How confident are you that you were able to identify the rotation of this object correctly Comment about the rotation: Did the rotation effect the object in the way you expected?.
- - after every shape?

-Did the behaviour make sense?
+Does the behaviour make sense to you?
 Do you feel you understood it?
- - after every shape?

 Comments about why you think it behaved it did?
- - after every shape?
 -->

+How confident are you that you were able to identify the rotation of this object correctly?
+ - Scale of 0 (not a clue - 0% sure) to 10 (100% sure)

+Does the behaviour make sense to you?
+Can you relate it to a 2D cross section of a 3D?
+ - [ ] Yes
+ - [ ] Maybe
+ - [ ] No

 # Match the pose
 ## Experiment